POSTECH-CVLab/daily-reading-group/Archive/2021/08/summary/minguk_1.md

-Unsupervised Learning of Probably Symmetric Deformable 3D objects from Images in the Wild (best paper).
+# Unsupervised Learning of Probably Symmetric Deformable 3D objects from Images in the Wild.

+## Shangzhe Wu, Christian Rupprecht, Andrea Vedaldi - CVPR 2020 (best paper)

+#### Summarized by Minguk Kang
+---

 **Task**: learning 3D deformable object categories from raw single-view images.

 **Motivation**: While many deep networks appear to understand images as 2D textures, 3D modelling can explain away much of the variability of natural images and potentially improve image understanding in general.